-We’re all aware of the short-term effects of a bad night’s sleep – a lack of focus, tiredness, being more irritable than usual – and getting enough shut-eye has been a problem for many during COVID-19.
+We’re all aware of the short-term effects of a bad night’s sleep – a lack of focus, tiredness, being more irritable than usual.
 However long-term, it could have far-reaching effects on our mental and physical health.
-In fact, Dr Macciochi tells us that a lack of sleep can lower our immune system by a staggering 60 per cent.
+In fact, Dr. Macciochi tells us that a lack of sleep can lower our immune system by a staggering 60%.
 “Sleep is fortifying for the immune system which has evolved with us being active in the daytime and being inactive at night,” she says.
 “At night, sleep supports the immune system in fighting infection, and in helping the body heal and repair.”

-Whilst we may not be travelling right now, this is something to consider for when we do start again.
-If your slumber stumbling block is jet lag, unfortunately overcoming it will be even trickier.
-This is because, as Dr Macciochi points out, our biology wasn’t designed to travel through multiple time zones in such a short space of time.
+If you travel frequently then it's worth knowing that jet lag can also lower our immune system.
+This is because, as Dr. Macciochi points out, our biology wasn’t designed to travel through multiple time zones in such a short space of time.

-Aim for between five and eight servings a day.
+Aim for between five and eight servings of fresh food every day.
 Diversity is key.

 Registered nutritionist Daniel O’Shaughnessy highlights the following as being particularly health-boosting:

 That being said, there are certain supplements that are worth taking to support your immune system in times of stress and illness.
-“Vitamin D should be supplemented for those who live in the UK,” says Dr Macciochi.
+“Vitamin D should be supplemented,” says Dr. Macciochi.
 This is especially important between October and early March as we don’t get enough from sunlight.
 Furthermore, it’s difficult to get from just food too.

-Look for a supplement that contains vitamin D3 as it’s a form that our bodies are able to process better than others.
-Try: Daniel recommends Nutri Vitamin D3 Drops, $14.22.
+Look for a supplement that contains vitamin D3 (as it’s a form that our bodies are able to process better than others) like Mary Ruth's Megadose Organic Vitamin D3 Drops.

 A vitamin C supplement is also worth taking.
 Daniel recommends taking 500mg to 1000mg per day which should be enough for reducing cold severity and duration.
-Try: Cytoplan Vitamin C + Bioflavanoids, $17.93
+Try: Thorne Vitamin C with Bioflavonoids.

 Selenium can help support the immune system, but as it can be hard to get through diet, is also worth seeking out in supplements.
 Zinc can be useful when fighting infection and has been shown to reduce duration (although more evidence is needed in this area).
-Try: Cytoplan Immunovite Beta 1-3 1-6 Glucan, $17.31, which contains vitamin C, selenium and zinc.
+Try: NOW EpiCor Plus Immunity, which contains vitamin C, selenium and zinc.

 Echinacea could also be worth supplementing as it can help increase white blood cells, says Daniel.
-Try: A. Vogel Echinacea Drops, $5.56.
+Try: A. Vogel Echinacea Drops.

 Drink lots of water to keep cells hydrated and your lymph flowing, giving you the best chance of fighting infections and more able to flush toxins, germs and harmful substances from your body.